robtweed/ewd-qoper8/guide.md

 - pause between each batch: 51ms

 When you run the benchmark, it will show you if the queue continues to grow, or any time the queue is exhausted.
-Maximum throughput will be achieved if you can approximate a steady-state whereby the queue doesn’t exceed 2,000 - 3,000 and it is never exhausted.
+Maximum throughput will be achieved if you can approximate a steady-state whereby the queue doesn't exceed 2,000 - 3,000 and it is never exhausted.
 You should also find that maximum throughput will be when the number of worker processes plus the master process equals the number of CPU cores available.
 Use the defaults as starting points.

 If you find that the queue just keeps building up throughout a run, increase the pause between batches.
 This will allow ewd-qoper8 to consume more of the queued messages before a next batch is added.

-Conversely, if you see lots of reports of the queue being exhausted during a run, decrease the pause between batches, so you’re topping up the queue as fast as it is being consumed.
+Conversely, if you see lots of reports of the queue being exhausted during a run, decrease the pause between batches, so you're topping up the queue as fast as it is being consumed.

 The default queue used by ewd-qoper8 is simply a JavaScript array.
-JavaScript performance when processing arrays decreases as array size increases, so it’s a good idea to try to maintain as small a queue size as possible for maximum throughput.
+JavaScript performance when processing arrays decreases as array size increases, so it's a good idea to try to maintain as small a queue size as possible for maximum throughput.

-Here’s some examples of how to run the benchmark:
+Here's some examples of how to run the benchmark:
 ```
 node node_modules/ewd-qoper8/lib/tests/benchmark
 - no of workers: 1